stat20-summer/website/content/syllabus.md

 -   Leaving a representation of your assignment (the text, a screenshot) where students (current and future) can access it.
-Examples of this include websites like *Course Hero*, on a group chat, over *Discord/Slack*, or in a file passed on to future students.
+Examples of this include websites like *Course Hero* and *Chegg*, on a group chat, over *Discord/Slack*, or in a file passed on to future students.
 -   Accessing and submitting solutions to assignments from other students distributed as above.
 -   Googling for complete problem solutions.